-If you have a hidden or visible disability which may require classroom or test-taking modifications, please see me as soon as possible.
-If you have not already done so, please be sure to register with Chris Scarborough.
+If you have a learning or physical disability which may require classroom or test-taking modifications, please see me as soon as possible.
+If you have not already done so, please be sure to contact Matt Liscum (learning disabilities) and/or Elizabeth Wilcox (physical disabilities).